Africa Animals Online

 The White Rhino could once be found across sub-Saharan Africa but today its numbers are down to around 11,000, mostly in South Africa and they have virtually been wiped out in more northern areas.
 The White Rhino prefers flat grasslands whereas the Black Rhino prefers woodlands.
 Both enjoy waterholes and are most active at night.
 The African Rhino is a herbivore.

-Both rhinoceros's (from the Greek words – rhino (nose) and ceros (horn)) are at serious risk from poaching, with their horns seen, particularly in the east, as having medicinal qualities (although there is no scientific evidence of their medicinal value) as well as ornamental value and this risk has been exacerbated with the levels of civil unrest across larges swathes of the African continent since the 1960s.
+Both rhinoceros's (from the Greek words – rhino (nose) and ceros (horn)) are at serious risk from poaching, with their horns seen, particularly in the east, as having medicinal qualities (although there is no scientific evidence of their medicinal value) as well as ornamental value and this risk has been exacerbated with the levels of civil unrest across large swathes of the African continent since the 1960s.

 About the African RhinoThey are attacking beasts (charge first, ask questions later) with a horn made not of bone but from the same material as makes up human hair and nails, keratin, with the horns growing continuously throughout their lifetime, with the white rhino’s horn capable of growing 7cm every year, and the record length for a horn is 150cm long.